Metric proposal

 Provisional bands

 Illustrative, not benchmarked.
-The numbers come from a back-of-envelope: one improvement cycle per sprint lands 2 AIR per month for a focused agent.
+One improvement cycle per sprint gives a focused agent about two candidate changes per month; real AIR sits below that ceiling because not every candidate passes all four gates.
 Elite teams run two or three parallel improvement streams.
+Negative AIR means the loop is producing verified regressions faster than verified improvements — different diagnostic category, not a weak number.
 DORA recalibrated its bands as survey data accumulated.
 AIR should do the same.

 BandAIR / agent / month